mlpack/mlpack/doc/user/core/trees/kdtree.md

 ---

-Build two `KDTree`s on subsets of the corel dataset and compute various bounding quantities.
+Build two `KDTree`s on subsets of the corel dataset and compute minimum and maximum distances between different nodes in the tree.

 ```c++
 // See https://datasets.mlpack.org/corel-histogram.csv.